gaehlerm/SoftwareEngineering/README.md

 You always have something to teach
 Don't just say, "this is bad".
 Come up with some reasons.
 Bus factor: The number of people that need to get hit by a bus before your project is completely doomed.
+A good manager considers how things are done.
+A great manager considers what is to be done and leaves the rest to his employees.
+He has faith in them.
+This is much more motivating than someone yelling around.

 Humans are mostly a collection of intermittent bugs. - Brian Fitzpatrick, google